-The lifespan of the Dryas monkeys is 10 to 15 years in the wild and there are no populations of these primates in captivity.
+Their lifespan is 10 to 15 years in the wild and still unknown in captivity because there are no Dryas monkey populations in captivity.